KorbinianKuhn/raml2html-material-theme/README.md

 raml2html-material-theme is an open source project and your contribution is very much appreciated.
 Fork this repository and push in your ideas.

+## ToDo

+- Extend example raml file to test all functionalities of raml and this theme

 ## License

 raml2html-material-theme is available under the MIT license.
 See the LICENSE file for more info.